express-rate-limit/express-rate-limit/README.md

 ### skip

-Function used to skip requests.
+Function used to skip (whitelist) requests.
 Returning `true` from the function will skip limiting for that request.

 Defaults to always `false` (count all requests):